 Do note that GIA (Gemological Institute of America) does not grade fracture filled diamonds because they don’t change the appearance of the diamond permanently.
 C.E. diamonds are usually separately appraised and graded by other labs as they represent a totally different category.

-There’s actually no wrong or right answer to this question as it depends on the needs and the type of situation you are in.
+Why do people buy clarity enhanced diamonds?
+Well, there’s actually no wrong or right answer to this question as it depends on the needs and the type of situation you are in.

 For other people who are on a strict budget and yet, would like to purchase a bigger diamond, treated diamonds offer an alternative method to do that without breaking the bank.

 For the jewelers, clarity enhancements improve the prospects of selling a severely flawed diamond as the stone now has a better visual appeal.
 From a business perspective, getting a severely included diamond treated and selling it at a lower cost makes more sense than having it remain stagnant in the inventory.

 If you are kept up to date with the latest jewelry industry news, you will realize that clarity enhanced diamonds had received a lot of negative attention recently.